build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-windows-fargate/index.md

 EOF
 ```

 With the `cluster-config.yaml` file, we’ve created two node pools which includes Linux and Windows.
 The Linux node pool is provided by the Fargate profile called **fargate**, and the Windows node pool is provided by the managed node group called **windows-managed-ng-2022**.
 In order to run Windows containers, it must be scheduled on the Windows node pool.
-Since we are running a mix of Linux and Windows nodes, we’ve configured `NoSchedule` [taints](https://eksctl.io/usage/nodegroup-taints/) on the Windows managed nodes to help ensure Linux pods are not scheduled onto Windows nodes.
+Since we are running a mix of Linux and Windows nodes, we’ve configured `NoSchedule` [taints](https://eksctl.io/usage/nodegroup-taints/) on the Windows managed nodes to help ensure Linux pods are not scheduled onto Windows nodes and vice versa.
 All Linux pods will be scheduled on Fargate in the default or kube-system namespaces.

 ## Step 2: Create the Cluster